NASA Ames Space Settlement Contest

 Results of the 2016 contest are HERE.

-Most of the certificates have been sent.
-We hope to finish by May 10.
+All of the certificates were sent by May 10.

 Once sent, certificates can spend up to a month in security and then go to